cvermno/Lausanne/README.md

    - Embedding-based substitution: substitute words with similar ones based on their embeddings.
 This method was highly successful, achieving the best accuracy of all models (0.5802).
    - WordNet-based substitution: replace words with synonyms retrieved from NLTK's WordNet.
 Although this method performed well, it did not surpass the others.

-The table below presents a comparison of the accuracy and loss metrics for the different CamemBERT model variations.
+Here is a comparison of the accuracy and loss metrics for the different CamemBERT model variations.
 Have a look 👀 !

 ![CamemBERT parameters Optimization](Results/CamemBERT_results.png)